-This is the outer layer of the skin.
-It contains three types of cells:
+This is the top, outer layer of the skin.
+It has four main cell types:

-When skin is exposed to the sun, melanocytes make extra melanin to protect the skin from getting burnt.
+These cells produce a dark pigment called melanin, the substance that gives skin its colour.
+When skin is exposed to the sun, melanocytes make extra melanin to protect it from getting burnt.
 This is what causes skin to tan.
+Melanoma starts in melanocytes.
 Melanocytes are also in non-cancerous (benign) spots on the skin called moles or naevi.
-Most moles are brown, tan or pink in colour and round in shape.

 Skin cancer is the uncontrolled growth of abnormal cells in the skin.

 The three main types of skin cancer are basal cell carcinoma (BCC), squamous cell carcinoma (SCC) and melanoma.
 BCC and SCC are also called keratinocytic or non-melanoma skin cancers.
 Rare types of skin cancer include Merkel cell carcinoma and angiosarcoma, but they are treated differently from BCC and SCC.
 Call Cancer Council 13 11 20 for information about rarer skin cancers.

 This starts in the lower layer of the epidermis and accounts for about 70% of keratinocytic skin cancers.
 BCC:

 BCC often has no symptoms and it does not usually hurt when it is knocked against something, but it may itch.
 It tends to grow slowly and rarely spreads to other parts of the body.